bananahackers/site/guides/editing-homescreen-carousel.md

 adb pull /data/local/webapps/webapps.json
 ```

-ADB will save the pulled files into the folder where you execute the commands from.
+ADB will save the pulled files into the folder where you execute the command from.

-{:style="counter-reset:none"}
+{:style="counter-reset:none" start="4"}
 4. Open the `webapps.json` file you've just pulled and find the JSON entry of the five apps you're going to put in the homescreen carousel.
 Note down the `manifestURL` of those apps.

    You can also find a list of `manifestURL` for some example apps [below](#reference-manifest-urls-of-preinstalled-apps).
 For example, if your device is on KaiOS 2.5, and you want to have Messages, E-Mail, WhatsApp, Calendar and Clock in the carousel, their `manifestURL` are: